aaron13100/404solution/readme.txt

 == Changelog ==

-= Version 2.16.0 (April 3, 2019) =
+= Version 2.16.0 (April 4, 2019) =
-* Improvement: Cache similar pages when a 404 happens and reuse them when possible.
+* Improvement: (Speed) Cache similar pages when a 404 happens and reuse them when possible.
 * Improvement: Use less memory.
 Tested with about 20k pages and 40M for WordPress.
+* FIX: PHP 7 compatibility fixes and warning messages from debug file participants.

 = Version 2.15.4 (March 28, 2019) =
 * FIX: Fix a compatibility issue with PHP versions earlier than 5.5.18 (for thowarth91).